Nandostream11/Nandostream11.github.io/_posts/2025-08-01-resurrecting-a-hard-drive-from-cyclic-redundancy-errors-to-grub-and-beyond.md

 ---
-title: Resurrecting a Hard Drive: From Cyclic Redundancy Errors to GRUB and Beyond
+title: Resurrecting a Hard Drive- From Cyclic Redundancy Errors to GRUB and Beyond
 date: 2025-08-01 08:26:48 +0530
 categories: [Blog, Medium]
 tags: [drive, windows]